BirminghamDeveloper/ToDo_App_Compose/README.md

 # ToDo_App_Compose

-ToDo_App_Compose is a sleek and modern to-do list application built using Jetpack Compose.
+ToDo_App_Compose is a sleek and modern To-Do List Application built using Jetpack Compose.
 Designed with developers in mind, it showcases the latest features of Android's UI toolkit, offering an intuitive and efficient task management experience.

 ## Key Features